 Limitations and gaps

-The interplay between the developments of independent contractors and of very-short-term jobs is not well captured by the current surveys or administrative data.
+The interplay between the developments of independent contractors and of very-short-term jobs is not yet well captured by the current surveys or administrative data.
 For example, do gig jobs provide complementary income to workers on time-sliced salaried contracts, or not?
-Statistics that take account of this complexity are coming and will help draw a more accurate picture.
-In terms of welfare, an important question is whether or not these evolutions reflect workers’ aspirations.
+In terms of welfare, an important question is whether these evolutions reflect workers’ aspirations.
 Another key question is whether the gig economy provides new decent opportunities to sub-populations that are discriminated against.

-Much empirical evidence, including random testing, suggests massive discrimination in the labor market against people with African or non-identifiable (by the employers) backgrounds or those living in deprived areas perceived as having high concentrations of criminals or people unwilling to work.
+Much evidence, including random testing, suggests massive discrimination in the labor market against people with African or non-identifiable (by the employers) backgrounds, or those living in deprived areas perceived as having high concentrations of criminals or people unwilling to work.
 Even large companies with inclusive policies and trade unions discriminate .
-There is also evidence that these populations face discrimination in the housing market, as well as in gaining access to credit for entrepreneurship through private banks and public funding.
-However, only a few scattered studies (e.g. ), and no comprehensive review, exist, since the collection of race and ethnicity statistics is strictly limited in France (this ban remains following the exploitation of such information by the collaborationist government during World War II).
+There is also evidence that these populations face discrimination in the housing market (e.g. ), as well as in gaining access to credit for entrepreneurship through private banks and public funding.
+However, only a few scattered studies, and no comprehensive review, exist, since the collection of race and ethnicity statistics is strictly limited in France (a ban that remains following the exploitation of such information by the collaborationist government during World War II).

 Summary and policy advice

-The heated debate on the subject of the labor law in spring 2016 revealed the lack of consensus among French economists on the most effective strategy for tackling mass unemployment in France today, amid the massive improvement of the education of the working population.
-On the one hand, some scholars have supported reforms that would cut employment protection legislation and extend opting-out of industry agreements, in line with recommendations repeated by the IMF and the European Commission since the 1990s.
+There is no consensus among French economists on the most effective strategy for tackling mass unemployment and underemployment in France today, amid the massive improvement of the education of the working population.
+On the one hand, some scholars support reforms that cut employment protection legislation and benefits and extend opting out from industry agreements, in line with recommendations repeated by the IMF and the European Commission since the 1990s.

-On the other hand, other academics have questioned the relevance of these arguments, stressing the weight of the macroeconomic environment and the risk of increasing inequality.
+On the other hand, other academics question the relevance of these arguments, stressing the weight of the macroeconomic environment and the risk of increasing inequality.
 In line with the latter view, revamping the code du travail is at best a secondary issue compared to discrimination in the labor market and to more recent challenges, such as the housing shortage or plummeting public investment in depressed areas, and now the risk of a generation lost to the Covid-19 crisis.

-The author thanks the IZA World of Labor editors for many helpful suggestions on earlier drafts.
+The author thanks the IZA World of Labor editors for helpful suggestions on earlier drafts.
 Version 2 of the article updates the text and figures to 2021, including the effects of Covid-19 on the labor market.

 © Philippe Askenazy